Rednaxela5/PUP-AFRA-Form/README.md

 # PUP-AFRA-Form
-This is the unofficial PUP Application For Re-Admission (AFRA) Form.
+This is the unofficial website for the PUP Application For Re-Admission (AFRA) Form.

 ## Tools